Tookbaegee/munchhunt_web/README.md

 [Install]
 WantedBy=multi-user.target
 ```
+14. Install MongoDB local server with `sudo apt install mongodb`
+15. Ensure MongoDB is started by typing `sudo systemctl start mongodb`

-14. Type the following command to start the site: `sudo systemctl start site`
+16. Type the following command to start the site: `sudo systemctl start site`
-15. Go to the IP address or domain name of the server and the site will be running.
+17. Go to the IP address or domain name of the server and the site will be running.
 Optional: For a domain name, once you get it pointed, type `sudo certbot`.
 Follow the steps to create a Let's Encrypt certificate, it is pretty straightforward.
 The only thing to watch out for is ensure that you select 'redirect all'.
 Now your site will have HTTPS on its domain.